-Personalized developmental tips based on your results are provided at the end of the report.
-This development and coaching guide helps you identify and focus on one or two critical areas for development, and create a plan for your development.
-You can make effective use of this report on your own and in conjunction with a formal coaching process.
+The Development and Coaching Guide provided at the end of this report helps you identify and focus on one or two critical areas for growth and create a plan for your development.
+You can make effective use of this guide on your own or in conjunction with a formal coaching process.